Test-Flaky/TSE22/README.md

 This repository contains the dataset of flaky tests for the "**Test Flakiness Across Programming Languages**" paper.
+This paper studies the phenomenon of flakyness through programming languages.

+This repository is organized in two subdirectories (data) where the spreadsheet with the data can be found and (src) where the script used to extract the issues can be found.

 ## Script for data capture